Locally-Owned "Family Run" Carpet

 remnants stood up along the back wall, some in-stock rolls of carpet on

-neat and tidy showroom and a good selection of brand name carpet samples.
-These long-standing neighborhood
+neat and tidy showroom and a good selection of brand name carpet samples to

 from the carpet manufacturer, provide excellent customer

-service, have fair & square pricing, have knowledgeable staff and
+service, have fair & square pricing, have knowledgeable and helpful staff and

 provide qualified installers.
 Should you ever have a problem or complaint they will do whatever it takes to

-you are completely satisfied.
+all locally owned flooring dealers are honest and reputable.
 Over the past few years I have compiled my own "hand-picked"

 list of reputable locally-owned Carpet Dealers that I am proud to recommend